What is melatonin?

 Melatonin is a hormone made by a part of the brain called the pineal gland.
 Melatonin helps regulate your sleep cycle.
 It tells your body when it’s time to go to sleep and when it’s time to wake up.

 Melatonin is sold over the counter (OTC) in health food stores and drug stores in the United States.
-Like other dietary supplements, it’s regulated by the U.S. Food and Drug Administration (FDA).
-However, it’s not approved for certain uses.
+The U.S. Food and Drug Administration (FDA) does not regulate supplements like melatonin.
+It is not officially FDA-approved for any indication.
 Because of this, its purity, safety, and success can’t be guaranteed.
+However, it is still considered a treatment for insomnia by the American Academy of Family Physicians.

 Path to improved health